Lam Research Corporation (LRCX) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Lam Research Corporation (LRCX) is $519.00, which is $2.72 above the current market price.
-The public float for LRCX is 134.52M and currently, short sellers hold a 1.89% of that float.
-On March 22, 2023, LRCX’s average trading volume was 1.28M shares.
+The average price predicted by analysts for LRCX is $519.00, which is $8.02 above the current price.
+The public float for LRCX is 134.52M and currently, short sellers hold a 1.71% ratio of that float.
+The average trading volume of LRCX on March 27, 2023 was 1.25M shares.

 LRCX’s Market Performance

-The stock of Lam Research Corporation (LRCX) has seen a 2.71% increase in the past week, with a 2.36% rise in the past month, and a 14.29% gain in the past quarter.
-The volatility ratio for the week is 4.08%, and the volatility levels for the past 30 days are at 3.32% for LRCX.
-The simple moving average for the last 20 days is 3.72% for LRCX stock, with a simple moving average of 12.88% for the last 200 days.
+LRCX stock saw an increase of -1.24% in the past week, with a monthly gain of 3.44% and a quarterly increase of 12.10%.
+The volatility ratio for the week is 3.58%, and the volatility levels for the last 30 days are 3.40% for Lam Research Corporation (LRCX).
+The simple moving average for the last 20 days is 1.64% for LRCX stock, with a simple moving average of 11.72% for the last 200 days.

 Analysts’ Opinion of LRCX